 No unfunded liability exists for the IAA since the obligation for future cost-of-living adjustments is limited to the amount of the available assets in the account.
 There is no minimum level of inflation adjustment required to be paid under the pension plan rules, nor is there any Plan provision to fund the IAA to any minimum level of future potential inflation adjustments (note 5b).
-The non-guaranteed pension obligations are therefore equal to the net assets available for benefits in the IAA, 2022: \$1,477.7 million (2021: \$1,347.5 million).
-The net increase of \$130.2 million (2021: \$231.6 million) in the IAA balance consists of employee and employer contributions, investment income and net transfers reduced by payments out of the account.
-As per the Agreement, \$100.8 million of the August 31, 2021, valuation surplus was transferred to the IAA (Note 13).
-Also, \$7.6 million of the SFU actuarial surplus at August 31, 2021, was transferred from the Basic Account to the IAA (Note 13).
+The non-guaranteed pension obligations are therefore equal to the net assets available for benefits in the IAA, 2023: \$1,478.8 million (2022: \$1,477.7 million).
+The net increase of \$1.1 million (2022: \$130.2 million) in the IAA balance consists of employee and employer contributions, investment income and net transfers reduced by payments out of the account.
+In fiscal 2022, as per the Agreement, \$100.8 million of the August 31, 2021, valuation surplus was transferred to the IAA (Note 13).
+Also in fiscal 2022, \$7.6 million of the SFU actuarial surplus at August 31, 2021, was transferred from the Basic Account to the IAA (Note 13).